mdimado/Exploratory-Data-Analysis/README.md

 - Delete rows/columns: commonly used to handle missing values.
 Rows can be deleted if it has insignificant number of missing values.
 Columns can be deleted if it has more than 75% of missing values (no thumb rule)
 - Replacing with mean/median/mode: can be used on independent numerical variables. categorical features can be imputed with mode.
 - Algorithm imputation: Some ML algorithm supports to handle missing values in the dataset.
 Like KNN, Naive Bayes, Random forest.
-- Predicting the missing values:
+- Predicting the missing values: Prediction model is one of the advanced method to handle missing values.
+In this method, dataset with no missing value become training set and dataset with missing value becomes the test set and the missing value is treated as target variable
 ---

 ## Topics Covered
-- *(No topics covered yet.
-Stay tuned!)*
+- [**Data Collection & Loading**](./Data_Collection_&_Loading.ipynb): Gather and load data from various sources.
+- [**Data Cleaning**](./Data_Cleaning.ipynb): Handle missing values and duplicates effectively.
 ---

 ## Topics Not Yet Covered
-- **Data Collection & Loading**: Gather and load data from various sources.
-- **Data Cleaning**: Handle missing values and duplicates effectively.
 - **Data Transformation**: Normalize, encode, and transform data for analysis.
 - **Data Visualization**: Create visualizations to spot trends and patterns.
 - **Descriptive Statistics**: Summarize data using measures like mean, median, etc.